mstksg/inCode/copy/entries/advent-gol.md

 `0,1,1,2,3,5,5,6`.
 This encoding isn't something we can directly manipulate in a nice way.

-Because of how everything is always non-decreasing, what if we instead encoded each higher-dimensional coordinate as "count of each value seen?"
+Because we don't care about order, what if we instead encoded each higher-dimensional coordinate as "count of each value seen?"
 For example, we can encode `0,1,1,1,3,5,5,6` as `1-3-0-1-0-2-1`: the first slot represents how many 0s we have, the second how many 1s, the next how many 2s, the next how many 3s, etc. We can encode `0,0,3,4,4,4,6,6` as `2-0-0-1-3-0-2` and `1,1,2,3,3,4,5,5` as `0-2-1-2-1-2-0`.
 The *sum* of the components gives you the total number of higher dimensions (ie, 10D vectors sum to 8)